awsdocs/amazon-efs-user-guide/doc_source/gs-step-three-connect-to-ec2-instance.md

    $ sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2 file-system-id.efs.aws-region.amazonaws.com:/ efs
    ```
 **Note**
-We recommend that you wait 90 seconds after creating a mount target before you mount the file system, as the DNS records propagate fully in the region\.
+We recommend that you wait 90 seconds after creating a mount target before you mount your file system\.
+This wait lets the DNS records propagate fully in the AWS Region where the file system is\.

 1. Change directories to the new directory that you created with the following command\.